OCA/stock-logistics-request/stock_request_analytic/README.rst

 Usage
 =====

-Assign the analytic account to the stock request.
+To create stock moves with a specific analytic distribution, assign an analytic distribution to each stock request or set an analytic distribution on the stock request order as a default value for new stock requests on that order.

 Known issues / Roadmap
 ======================